d365collaborative/d365fo.tools/docs/Invoke-D365LcsDatabaseExport.md

 ```

 ### -SourceEnvironmentId
-The unique id of the environment that you want to use as the source for the database refresh
+The unique id of the environment that you want to use as the source for the database export

 The Id can be located inside the LCS portal